spacetelescope/jwst/docs/jwst/jump/description.rst

 default the step runs on a single processor.
 At the other extreme, if ``max_cores`` is set to "all", it will use all available cores (real and virtual).
 It is important to note that multiprocessing is used only for the two point difference portion of the jump step.
-The snowball and finding showers calculations do not use mulitprocessing even when multiprocessing is selected.
+The snowball and finding showers calculations do not use multiprocessing even when multiprocessing is selected.
 Testing has shown a reduction in the elapsed time for the two point difference portion of the jump  step proportional to the number of real cores used.
 It is possible the snowball and finding showers portion of the jump